Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/prime_number_sandbox/prime_rays.md

 19      20  X  -  X  -  -  -  -  -
 ```

-Nice!
 Now, let's do this more justice with a proper visualization.

 The function to make the graph begins by creating the underlying dataframe specified by the call.
 We then do some tidying and value-replacing to make the data more graphable.